 A potluck doesn’t work if everyone brings the same dish.
 Or if some people don’t bring anything at all.

 Everyone knows the Nike slogan of “Just Do It.”
-What makes this slogan so powerful is that in three words it captures three different elements: shared purpose, path to purpose, and potluck.
+What makes this slogan so powerful is that in three words it captures three different elements: Shared Purpose, Path to Purpose and Contribution to the Potluck.

 Nike can provide the shoes, apparel and equipment.